sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 ***Response***

-This one is very common from the Bitcoin crowd, and is techically true.
+This one is very common from the Bitcoin crowd, and is technically true.

 However, there is a lot of thought and intentional design that has gone into the supply dynamics of Monero.
 Monero implements a "defined supply" of 18.4m coins, and has a tail emission of 0.6XMR per block after the defined supply has been mined.
 That tail emission starts ~May, 2022.